-Empathy is the experience of understanding another person's thoughts, feelings, and condition from his or her point of view, rather than from one's own.
+Empathy is the visceral experience of another person's thoughts and feelings from his or her point of view, rather than from one's own.
 Empathy facilitates prosocial or helping behaviors that come from within, rather than being forced, so that people behave in a more compassionate manner.
 Empathy stands in contrast to sympathy which is the ability to cognitively understand a person's point of view or experience, without the emotional overlay.
 It should also be distinguished from compassion, even though the terms are often used interchangeably.
 Compassion is an empathic understanding of a person's feelings plus a desire to act on that person's behalf.

-Although there may be individual differences in empathy based on genetic differences, research suggests it is possible to boost the capacity for empathic understanding.

 In recent years neuroscientists have advanced the concept of "mirror neurons," which are believed to enhance the capacity to display, read, and mimic emotional signals through facial expressions and other forms of body language.
-Mirror neurons may help individuals share emotional experiences and become more empathic toward others.
+Mirror neurons are sometimes said to help individuals share emotional experiences and become more empathic toward others.
 Whether or not mirror neurons actually operate in humans is a subject of longstanding scientific debate.